smartcontractkit/solana-stablecoin-workshop/INSTRUCTIONS.md

 smart-contract-examples/ccip/cct/hardhat/.env -> ../../../../../oracle/.env
 ```

-**✨ The symlinks are already set up!** When you rename `.env.example` to `.env`, all directories will automatically use the same centralized configuration.
+**✨ The symlinks are already set up!** When you copy `.env.example` to `oracle/.env`, all directories will automatically use the same centralized configuration through symlinks.

 ### Step 0.3: Review .env File Structure
 ```bash